enver1473/algorithm-visualizer/README.md

 `export const maxElement = () => {` - returns the greatest element of the `elements` array.

-Primarily used in radix sorts.
+Primarily used in counting sorts.

 <br />